 |A1466||__||MacBook Air June 2012-current||__||13-inch||__||LandingZone 2.0 PRO 13-inch|

 You will receive a tracking number over email as soon as we create a shipping label for your package.
-It will be sent from UPS QUANTUM VIEW.
-In that email there is tracking information about your package including projected delivery dates, location, and tracking numbers.
+It will be sent from UPS QUANTUM VIEW or TNT shipping services.
+In that email or attached to the email there is tracking information about your package including projected delivery dates, location, and tracking numbers.

 International customers may receive Exceptions on their delivery as these packages cross international borderlines.
 Please be patient.
 Unless you are contacted by phone by UPS, emailed by us, or have missed delivery, these Exception notifications are informing you the package is crossing into your country.